Reading

 All staff teaching the phonics programme have regular training opportunities, are coached and develop their expertise.

-Books are read to the children daily in Robins and Owls Class for enjoyment, development of comprehension and vocabulary.
+Books are read to the children daily in Robins Class for enjoyment, development of comprehension and vocabulary.
 Songs and rhymes are used regularly to enhance vocabulary and comprehension and pupils revisit books regularly to develop fluency and comprehension.
 Kingfishers read and enjoy their class text on a daily basis.